 If you’re a fan of hard contact, you’re going to love Miguel Sano.
 His otherworldly 57.6% hard-hit rate was first in baseball last year, and he had the fifth-highest barrel rate in the league.
 This was thanks almost exclusively to his performance against fastballs though:

-Austin Bristow II wrote about Escobar in his recap of the Pitcher List second base rankings, which you can read here.
+We wrote about Escobar in our recap of the Pitcher List second base rankings, which you can read here.

 It’s easy to write off Gurriel’s 31 homers from 2019 as a fluke, considering he’s 35 years old and had never surpassed 18 homers in any season prior.
 However, bear in mind that Minute Maid Park is a hitter’s paradise for right-handed pull hitters, and Gurriel’s power outburst came in a year where he upped both his pull rate and fly ball rate significantly.
-If those changes stick, surpassing 20 homers should be fairly easy for Gurriel, and his elite contact ability gives him a safe batting average floor.
+If those changes stick, hitting at least seven homers should be fairly easy for Gurriel in this shortened season, and his elite contact ability gives him a safe batting average floor.
 The question marks here are really whether his age will catch up with him and exactly how much his power will regress this season.

-Austin Bristow II wrote about Edman in his recap of the Pitcher List second base rankings, which you can read here.
+We wrote about Edman in our recap of the Pitcher List second base rankings, which you can read here.

 Kingery’s calling card coming up through the minors was his speed, and he certainly has it in spades, flashing 93rd percentile sprint speed last year.
 Oddly enough though, that only translated to 15 stolen bases in 2019.
 What he did produce, however, was some newfound power.
 After hitting just eight homers in 2018, Kingery parlayed a drastically improved 38.9% hard-hit rate into 19 homers over just 126 games.
 Kingery also had a spectacular 26% line drive rate which, if he can sustain it, should help him offset some of the impact that his ugly 15% swinging-strike rate will inevitably have on his batting average.
 You’re not going to find too many legitimate 20/20 threats outside the first 150 picks in drafts this year, but Kingery is one of them.

 I get the appeal with McMahon.
 I really do.
 Seeing that he was in the top 10% of all hitters last year in average exit velocity and hard-hit rate is appealing, especially when you know he’ll play half his games in Coors.
-The problem is, how many games will he actually play?
-Garrett Hampson really impressed with the bat as 2019 came to close, and it’s doubtful that the team moves Daniel Murphy to the bench, at least until he’s demonstrated that he’s completely toast.
-The Rockies also seem intent on playing musical chairs in the outfield, and on top of all that you still have middle-infielder and former top prospect Brendan Rodgers likely entering the fold sometime in May.
-Even if we ignore the playing time concerns though, McMahon has some contact issues that become completely exposed when he plays on the road–he had just a .299 wOBA in 67 away games last year.
-Maybe it all works itself out and you wind up with a guy who can hit 30 homers with a middling batting average.
-But is that even worth the risk?
+With Daniel Murphy likely shifting into the DH role this year and Ian Desmond having chosen to sit out the season, McMahon currently projects to be the team’s full-time first baseman.
+McMahon has some contact issues that become completely exposed when he plays on the road though–he had just a .299 wOBA in 67 away games last year.
+Maybe it all works itself out and you wind up with a guy who can produce at a 30-homer pace with a middling batting average.
+Or maybe he becomes pure waiver wire fodder.

 Renato Nunez may have had the quietest 30-homer season in the majors last year.
 The expected stats backed it all up, but things are pretty bleak in that Baltimore lineup, and Nunez’s propensity for chasing pitches outside the strike zone should cap his average around .250.